 Buildings will be located closer to the street with parking mostly to the side and rear.
 In the case of larger sites, large buildings may be placed behind parking; however a substantial portion of the front of the site should be lined with active uses such as retail/restaurant pads, and plazas.
-Buildings should include pedestrian-oriented elements with entries, retail, lobbies, and active uses along the street.
+Buildings should include pedestrianoriented elements with entries, retail, lobbies, and active uses along the street.
 Parking areas along the street will be screened with street trees.
 Residential buildings will provide stoops and porches along the street and side streets.
-Additional heights may be approved in specific areas by the City Council as part of the Community Benefits Program and per heights allowed in the Community Form Diagram (Figure LU-1).
 Taller buildings should provide appropriate transitions to fit into the surrounding area.